 - Reviewing fuel purchases for compliance to University policies and for patterns of fuel use;

 - Investigating and documenting anomalies in usage, such as unexpected increases or decreases or non-fuel purchases;

-- Approving departmental Comdata charges monthly; and
+- Reviewing and approving departmental Comdata charges monthly;

 Department Chair or Director